 Other oddities: in his mid-twenties, shortly after reading Nutrition and Physical Degeneration, by Dr. Weston Price, Scott took off on a trip around the world that lasted just short of three years.
 From 1979–1982, he hitch hiked through eastern Europe, spent a year through Africa, sailed for four months on a 41-foot sloop off the coast of Madagascar, and then six months living in Australia.

 Scott has been known to paraglide, ski, be a rabid Sheepshead player (a mid-western card game), do hot yoga, lift weights in the gym, and has been a scuba diver since 1980.
-He has lived in Boulder, Colorado, since 1999.
-He is presently a master distributor for Alphay International.
+He lived in Colorado for 35 years, and recently moved to Florida.